A1Liu/dumboss/README.md

 6. Microkernel with monolithic kernel manager thingy in userspace.
 7. Switch to C++ because honestly some light template use would probably help with correctness.
+8. Maybe don't map all of phyiscal memory lmao